Christuskirche - Ev. Apostel-Kirchengemeinde Gelsenkirchen

 5. September 2018

-A beautiful old church is currently being renovated in the side aisles and on the balcony.
+A beautiful old church is currently being renovated in the side aisles and in the gallery.
 My granddaughter had a school service reception here, which brought back old memories; my son was baptized here 49 years ago.